atreyasha/spp-explainability/docs/develop.md

                 explicit name to differentiate from future dynamic sub-word tokenization

+            3.  replace start and end pad token proxies with real `[PAD]` tokens which should be ignored by the RNN

-            3.  extract all arg parser chunks and place in dedicated file
+            4.  extract all arg parser chunks and place in dedicated file

+            5.  find out whether use_rnn is passed by default and what its purpose generally is

-            4.  run code chunk by chunk and remove outdated torch code + understand segments -\> file with \~700 sloc
+            6.  run code chunk by chunk and remove outdated torch code + understand segments -\> file with \~700 sloc

                 1.  no need to declare variables with autograd